Federal Direct Loans

 New interest rate cap for Military Members

-Interest rate on a borrower's loan may be changed to six percent during the borrower's active duty military service.
+Interest rate on a borrower's loan may be changed to six percent during the borrower's active-duty military service.
 This applies to both FFEL and Direct loans.
 Additionally, this law applies to borrowers in military service as of August 14, 2008.

 Borrower must contact the creditor (loan holder) in writing to request the interest rate adjustment and provide a copy of the borrower's military orders.

-In addition, no interest accrues (for a period of no more than 60 months) on Direct Loans disbursed on or after October 1, 2008, for eligible military borrowers while serving on active duty or performing qualifying National Guard duty during a war or other military operation or other emergency, and serving in an area of hostilities qualifying for special pay
+In addition, no interest accrues (for a period of no more than 60 months) on Direct Loans disbursed on or after October 1, 2008, for eligible military borrowers while serving on active duty or performing qualifying National Guard duty during a war or other military operation or other emergencies, and serving in an area of hostilities qualifying for special pay